Shade, the Changing Man

-Shade, the Changing Man is a comic book character created by Steve Ditko for DC Comics in 1977.
+Shade, the Changing Man is a character created by Steve Ditko for American comic books published by DC Comics in 1977.
 The character was later adapted by Peter Milligan and Chris Bachalo in one of the first Vertigo titles.

 Both versions of Shade are distinct from the Shade, an unrelated DC Comics character.

 Publishing history

 Shade, the Changing Man told the story of a fugitive from the militant planet Meta in another dimension.
 Shade (whose full name is Rac Shade) was powered by a stolen "M-vest" (or Miraco-Vest, named for its inventor) which protected him with a force field and enabled him to project the illusion of becoming a large grotesque version of himself.

 The character was the first Ditko had created, or helped to create, for a mainstream publisher for many years.
 Prior to rejoining DC Comics, Ditko had worked on characters such as his Mr. A. title.
 Shade was a return to mainstream superheroics, although Shade indicated no connection with the DC Universe.
 Michael Fleisher scripted the series based on Ditko's plotting and art.

 His series ran for eight bi-monthly issues in 1978 before its sudden cancellation in the wake of the "DC Implosion", a contraction of DC's line that saw a third of their books axed right before the September releases.
 A ninth extra-length issue, featuring the debut of a new Ditko character called the Odd Man, was produced, but was published only as a part of DC's Cancelled Comic Cavalcade in 1978.
 A revised version of the Odd Man story appeared in Detective Comics #487 (Dec.
 1979-Jan.
 1980).
 Both stories were published in The Steve Ditko Omnibus Vol. 1 (2011), a hardcover collection of Ditko's DC work.

 After this, Shade was adopted into the DC Universe and made a brief appearance in the Crisis on Infinite Earths miniseries as well as becoming a regular character in Suicide Squad.